 David: I think we’ve unlocked it!

 Dennis: It’s hard because everybody wants it to be a make-your-own.
 You pick your toppings, you pick the starch, which is good but for us, we wanted to make something more unique with our personal stamp on it.
 We have access to such great ingredients in San Francisco.
-We are ingredient driven and having the farm makes it more easily accessible.
-It’s great this location is a high-traffic area in the Mission but obviously it’s a small restaurant.
+We are ingredient-driven and having the farm makes it more easily accessible.
+This location is a high-traffic area in the Mission, but obviously it’s a small restaurant.
 It’s a little bit more of a destination.
 We wanted to be the Panda Express of stone pots.

 GR: What’s one of your favorite dishes Dennis has made?
 Or what is one dish you told him not to put it on the menu?

 David: Currently, my favorite dish is the turkey tail.
 It’s the greatest thing on the planet.
-It’s a take on adobo.
-It’s made with heritage turkey from BN Ranch, a local farm.
+It’s a take on adobo made with heritage turkey from BN Ranch, a local farm.
 It falls off the bone.

-GR: This is a wonderful restaurant where you can taste high quality food of different pallets at a very reasonable price.
-The fast casual place is accessible for everyone.
-But a lot of chefs go the opposite direction where they start at a fast casual place and then go for higher-quality to achieve a Michelin star.
+GR: At your restaurant you can taste high-quality food at a very reasonable price.
+But a lot of chefs go the opposite direction, where they start at a fast-casual place and then go for higher quality to achieve a Michelin star.
 Is a Michelin the ultimate goal?